taciogt/software-engineering/software-engineering/content/posts/makefile-ftw.md

 Makefile is a compilation recipe.
 It is a set of rules and prerequisites to compile source code into binaries.
 Not much more than that.
-It is language agnostic and can call anything from shell commands to whatever is available in the terminal.
+It is language agnostic and can call anything, from shell commands to whatever is available in the terminal.
 And it also has its own set of functions and helper tools.
 It doesn't seem much, but you won't need much more than that.